Localizing Sources of Variability in Crowded TESS Photometry: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have demonstrated a method that can reliably localize the sources of observed variability in TESS data.
 The amplitudes of sinusoidal variability fit to the unnormalized light curves extracted from each pixel in a TPF are proportional to the fraction of light from the variable source captured by each pixel.
-A PRF model of how light from a point source is distributed on the detector can be fit to the pixel-by-pixel amplitudes to localize the source of variability in the image.
+A PRF model of how light from a point source is distributed on the detector can be fit to the pixel-by-pixel signal amplitudes to localize the source of variability in the image.
 This can be converted to a location on the sky or compared to known positions of potential sources in the images.

 The localization procedure is implemented in an open-source Python package \tl, available at \href{https://github.com/Higgins00/TESS-Localize}{github.com/Higgins00/TESS-Localize}.
-The code requires two inputs for localization: TPF data passed as a {\tt Lightkurve} object, and the frequencies of observed variability from periodogram analysis.
+The code requires two inputs for localization: TPF data passed as a {\tt Lightkurve} object, and the frequencies of observed variability measured from periodogram analysis. \tl\ also takes the additional optional user input: whether to make the fit location to \textit{Gaia} sources; the maximum \textit{Gaia} magnitude to consider; the unit of the provided frequencies; the number of principal components to detrend the light curves with; the aperture to use to extract the light curve for phase fitting; and a mask indicating pixels to exclude from the analysis.
 The package returns a best-fit pixel position, sky coordinates, and relative probabilities of this position corresponding to known \textit{Gaia} sources.
 The few lines of code needed to localize the sources of variability considered in Section~\ref{sec:Corsico} are provided in Appendix~\ref{app:code}.